intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 > The Internet isn't value-neutral, and neither is the IETF.
 We want the Internet to be useful for communities that share our commitment to openness and fairness.
 We embrace technical concepts such as decentralized control, edge-user empowerment and sharing of resources, because those concepts resonate with the core values of the IETF community.
 These concepts have little to do with the technology that's possible, and much to do with the technology that we choose to create.

-In other words, the IETF is concerned with developing and maintaining the Internet to promote the social good, and the society that the IETF is attempting to improve is composed of end users, along with groups of them forming businesses, governments, clubs, civil society organizations, and other institutions.
+In other words, the IETF is concerned with developing and maintaining the Internet to promote the social good, and the society that the IETF is attempting to enhance is composed of end users, along with groups of them forming businesses, governments, clubs, civil society organizations, and other institutions.

 Merely advancing the measurable success of the Internet (e.g., deployment size, bandwidth, latency, number of users) is not an adequate goal; doing so ignores how technology is so often used as a lever to assert power over users, rather than empower them.

 Beyond fulfilling the IETF's mission, prioritising end users also helps to ensure the long-term health of the Internet and the IETF's relevance to it.
 Perceptions of capture by vendors or other providers harm both; the IETF's work will (deservedly) lose end users' trust if it prioritises (or is perceived to prioritise) others' interests over them.

-Ultimately, the Internet will succeed or fail based upon the actions of its users, because they are the driving force behind its growth to date.
+Ultimately, the Internet will succeed or fail based upon the actions of its end users, because they are the driving force behind its growth to date.
 Not prioritising them jeopardizes the network effect which the Internet relies upon to provide so much value.

 # How The IETF Can Prioritise End Users {#how}